Faithlife/FaithlifeData/docs/index.md

 * Faithlife.Data **avoids type conversion**, requiring that the requested type exactly match the provided type, whereas Dapper will try to convert the value with [`Convert.ChangeType()`](https://docs.microsoft.com/dotnet/api/system.convert.changetype).
 This is sometimes aggravating, but we feel it is better to know what the database is returning and avoid the surprises that type conversion can bring.
 * The **async methods** of Faithlife.Data call the async methods of the database provider more consistently than Dapper.
 * Faithlife.Data makes the choice between **buffered and unbuffered queries** more explicit by providing separate methods.
 This makes it more likely that clients will keep the difference in mind, and allows `Query()` to return an `IReadOnlyList<T>` instead of an `IEnumerable<T>`.
-* Dapper will edit the SQL in some scenarios, e.g. when it substitutes a collection parameter for a list of dynamically named parameters for easier `IN` support.
-This is convenient, but Faithlife.Data **avoids editing the SQL** for simplicity and predictability.
 * Faithlife.Data has an easy **alternative to using anonymous objects** for specifying parameters, which may have better performance for some clients and uses stronger types than Dapper's `param` parameter of type `object`.
 * Faithlife.Data does **less caching** than Dapper.
 This may or may not be an advantage, depending on usage.
+* Both Faithlife.Data and Dapper will edit the SQL when substituting a collection parameter for a list of dynamically named parameters.
+The syntax used by Faithlife.Data is more explicit, so scenarios where the SQL is edited are **more predictable**.

 ## Creating a connector